la-zu-li/PCA-on-Semantic-Segmentation-with-Detectron2/README.md

 # PCA on Semantic Segmentation with Detectron2

 PCA to calculate longest diagonal of C3S crystals from semantic segmentation with Detectron2 output.

 ## About

 This repository is for an academic research in Federal University of Ceará, Campus Russas, Brazil.
 It features the application of the PCA (Principal Component Analysis) algorithm on the masks of C3S crystals, segmented by an architecture of mask-RCNN.
 This repository contains code for the use of a specific architecture of mask-RCNN on the Detectron2 computer vision API.

+## The research

+The measurement of C3S crystals is an important part of a stage of portland cement production, the clynker microscopy.
+It is mostly done by analists, by examinating microscopic images of the clynker (a subproduct of cement) and measuring the crystals manually, in computers, with the help of drawing software.
+The research is about automating this, and there's where the PCA algorithm enters.

+The algorithm showed good approximated results for the longest diagonal of the polygons segmented by the network of the C3S crystals, and a very good performance.
+This repository aims to show these results.

 ## Contents